Generative Pseudo-Labeling for Pre-Ranking with LLMs: Methodology

 To enable symbolic reasoning with LLMs while avoiding exposure bias, we tokenize items into discrete semantic identifiers (SIDs) using only content information.
 Each item \( h \) is first encoded by a frozen pre-trained multimodal encoder \( f_e \), which fuses textual descriptions and visual features into a unified embedding \( \mathbf{e}_{\text{mm}} = f_e(h) \in \mathbb{R}^d \).
 These embeddings are precomputed for all items and stored in a shared multimodal embedding pool, allowing any module in the pipeline to retrieve an item’s representation via efficient lookup.
 The encoder remains frozen to preserve general-purpose semantics and prevent contamination from biased interactions.

 We train a Residual Quantized Variational Autoencoder (RQ-VAE)~\citep{van2017neural, sun2020vqrec} on the full item corpus, using \( \mathbf{e}_{\text{mm}} \) as reconstruction targets.
 The RQ-VAE learns \( L \) hierarchical codebooks that quantize \( \mathbf{e}_{\text{mm}} \) into a sequence of discrete indices \( s = (s^{(1)}, \dots, s^{(L)}) \), defined as the item’s SID.
 Critically, training relies solely on reconstruction and commitment losses, ensuring the token space reflects intrinsic content rather than exposure patterns.
 During training, we build a lookup table mapping each observed SID to its item ID, enabling exact resolution at inference.
 User interaction histories are converted into SID sequences for LLM processing.
-This content-only tokenizer yields a discrete space that is semantically grounded, adapted to the platform’s item distribution, and inherently decoupled from historical feedback bias—making it particularly suitable for long-tail and cold-start scenarios.
-More implementation details of muiltmodal encoder and RQ-VAE are provided in Appendix~\ref{app:token}.
+This content-only tokenizer yields a semantically grounded, content-decoupled discrete space—particularly suitable for long-tail and cold-start scenarios.